Film Information

 TMDB Rating

-⭐ 7.75/10
+⭐ 7.4/10

-Folarin is the nonattendant father to two boys, Akinola and Olaremi, who have developed different personalities and boyhood as a response to Fola's absence.
-My Father's Shadow is a film that spotlights their off-chance one-day voyage from a Nigerian village (where Folarin's wife and children live) to Lagos so that Folarin can collect the money owed to him by the factory he works for.
+Folarin is the non-attendant father to two boys, Akinola and Olaremi, who have developed different personalities and boyhood as a response to Fola’s absence.
+My Father’s Shadow is a film that spotlights their off-chance one-day voyage from a Nigerian village (where Folarin’s wife and children live) to Lagos so that Folarin can collect the money owed to him by the factory he works for.
 Underneath this is an emotional journey between Fola and his boys, where he tries to bridge the distance between them.

 In the background, Nigeria is experiencing great upheaval.
 The film is set during the 1993 election, which was annulled in a military coup.
 Most of its events span over a single day from the jubilant morning of the expected election results to the chaos of realisation in the evening.
 In a subtle way, the various characters, who echo cries about Nigeria’s progress, are also aware of what is looming, given the strong military presence throughout Lagos for the entirety of the film.